sagemath/sagewiki_to_gh-2022-10-10/sage-uw/sched.md

 Abstract:  A "combinatorial algebra" is an algebra over a ring whose module basis is indexed by a class of combintorial objects with multiplication on basis elements typically determined by some combinatorial operation.
-Some e xamples of combinatorial algebras include the symmetric group algebra of order n (indexed by permutations of size n), the algebra of Schubert polynomials (indexed by permutations), partition algebras (indexed by set partitions satisfying certain constraints), and the symmetric function algebra (indexed
+Some examples of combinatorial algebras include the symmetric group algebra of order n (indexed by permutations of size n), the algebra of Schubert polynomials (indexed by permutations), partition algebras (indexed by set partitions satisfying certain constraints), and the symmetric function algebra (indexed